-Where to go for local jazz, post-Tula’s?
-Here are some options, including a new series from KNKX and Jazz Alley
+With the closing of Tula’s, here are other places in Seattle to find local jazz

 Seales said he was pleased about this new opportunity for Seattle-based players, but noted that “the health of the jazz thing here needs way more than that.”

 He should know.
 One of the places he used to play, the Central District eatery Central Smoke, just closed.
-Stalwart venues remain, however, the most prominent being the multigenre Royal Room, in Columbia City, owned in part by Seattle pianist Wayne Horwitz, who sees to it that locals get stage time.
+Stalwart venues remain, however, the most prominent being the multigenre Royal Room, in Columbia City, owned in part by Seattle pianist Wayne Horvitz, who sees to it that locals get stage time.
 The plush downtown venue The Triple Door also features local jazzers in the bar area called the Musiquarium.
 And still flourishing in Ballard is the tiny boîte, Egan’s Ballard Jamhouse.
 Farther north, in Shoreline, is the cozy North City Bistro, a dependable spot for local jazz, and on Alki, in West Seattle, a newcomer emerged last year, the Pacific Room, a seafood restaurant that was recently sold but intends to keep local music going.
 Another lively spot for jazz is Vito’s in downtown Seattle, especially on Sunday nights, when premiere musicians like Seales sometimes sit in.

 Jam sessions can be a good way to take in the local scene, and the undisputed champ in that department is the Owl ‘N Thistle, an Irish bar on Post Alley that has hosted a Tuesday jazz session since 1997.
 The estimable pianist Eric Verlinde leads the session, except on the third Tuesday, when it’s Marriott.
 Bassist Phil Sparks also hosts a Friday jazz happy hour at the Latona.
 If your taste runs to the avant-garde, the Sunday night Racer Sessions, in the University District, is for you.